What is Building Control?

-The Building Control Performance Standards published by the Department for Communities and Local Government (DCLG) requires that Approved Inspectors have a formal complaints procedure in place.
+The Building Control Performance Standards published by the Ministry of Housing, Communities and Local Government (MHCLG) requires that Approved Inspectors have a formal complaints procedure in place.
 If a satisfactory outcome is not achieved through the Approved Inspector’s own complaints process, a formal complaint can be made to CICAIR.

 The CICAIR complaints process enables complaints to be raised about Approved Inspectors with the objective of ensuring that professional standards are maintained and the Code of Conduct for Approved Inspectors is adhered to.

 Anyone seeking to lodge a complaint with CICAIR against an Approved Inspector is required, in the first instance, to exhaust the Approved Inspector’s internal complaints procedure before raising the matter with CICAIR.
 CICAIR are unable to engage in correspondence on the specifics of any complaint until the conclusion of the investigation by the Approved Inspector.